free things to do in New York City

 Concert | Selva Morale e Spirituale: Sacred Works by Claudio Monteverdi

-Featuring TENET: Jolle Greenleaf and Molly Quinn, sopranos Ryland Angel, countertenor Philip Anderson and James Kennerley, tenors Christopher Herbert, baritone Alexander Woods & Daniel S. Lee, violins Hank Heijink, theorbo Avi Stein, organ & music director TENET stands as one of New York’s preeminent vocal ensembles.
+Featuring TENET: Jolle Greenleaf and Molly Quinn, sopranos Ryland Angel, countertenor Philip Anderson more and James Kennerley, tenors Christopher Herbert, baritone Alexander Woods & Daniel S. Lee, violins Hank Heijink, theorbo Avi Stein, organ & music director TENET stands as one of New York’s preeminent vocal ensembles.
 Under artistic director Jolle Greenleaf, TENET presents virtuosic programs sung one voice to a part by distinguished soloists, who are equally at home in an ensemble setting.
 In February of 2010, Steve Smith of the New York Times praised the TENET’s performance of Monteverdi with “Simply put, the performance was sensational!
 Presenting repertoire that spans medieval to new music, TENET offers a series of concerts as ensemble in residence at St. Ignatius of Antioch Episcopal Church in NYC.
 Outside of their concert series, last season TENET performed at Rockefeller University, offered service music for St. Thomas Church Fifth Avenue, on the Beacon Hill Concert Series in the Poconos, and a tour of Costa Rica as part of the country’s International Music Festival.
 In the 2010-2011 season, TENET will perform on several prominent concert series’, including Miller Theater’s “Bach and the Baroque” and GEMS Showcase.
-TENET’s series this year includes performances of works by early German baroque composers with Spiritus Collective, a holiday program, tributes by and for composers with John Scott, and Renaissance music from Spain as a special 400th anniversary tribute to Tomás Luis de Victoria with works by his Spanish contemporaries.
+TENET’s series this year includes performances of works by early German baroque composers with Spiritus Collective, a holiday program, tributes by and for composers with John Scott, and Renaissance music from Spain as a special 400th anniversary tribute to Tomás Luis de Victoria with works by his Spanish contemporaries. less

 New York City, NY; NYC